 The following majors and pre-majors are available at Crafton Hills College.
-An asterisk () in front of the major indicates that this discipline is usually not a major at four-year colleges and universities; the associate degree is generally the highest degree you can get in that field.
-All other majors listed may he used for either a transfer program or an associate degree program.
+Majors may be used for either a transfer program or an Associate Degree program.
 The core courses listed under these majors are the ones recommended for transfer.
-Any other courses in the subject to make a total of eighteen units will meet the requirement of a major for an associate degree.
+Any other courses in the subject to make a total of eighteen units will meet the requirement of a major for an Associate Degree.